vtereshkov/umka-lang/doc/api.md

 Gets an Umka function that can be called from C/C++ using `umkaCall()`.
 Here, `umka` is the interpreter instance handle, `moduleName` is the Umka module name, `funcName` is the Umka function name.
 Returns the function entry point offset.

 ```
-UMKA_API bool umkaCall(void *umka, int entryOffset,
+UMKA_API int umkaCall(void *umka, int entryOffset,
                       int numParamSlots, UmkaStackSlot *params, UmkaStackSlot *result);
 ```

 Calls the specific Umka function.
 Here, `umka` is the interpreter instance handle, `entryPoint` is the function entry point offset previously obtained by calling `umkaGetFunc()`,  `numParamSlots` is the number of Umka fiber stack slots occupied by the actual parameters passed to the function (equal to the number of parameters if no structured parameters are passed by value), `params` is the array of stack slots occupied by the actual parameters, `result` is the pointer to the stack slot to be occupied by the returned value.
-Returns `true` if the Umka function returns successfully and no run-time errors are detected.
+Returns `0` if the Umka function returns successfully and no run-time errors are detected, otherwise returns the error code.

 ## Debugging and profiling